ekeilty17/ekeilty17.github.io/_posts/boolean-algebra-series/2022-08-29-commutativity-and-associativity-continued.md

 ---
-layout: post
+layout:     series
 title:      "Commutativity and Associativity Continued"
-date:   2022-08-25
+date:       2022-08-29
-part: 8
 categories: blog boolean-algebra
 permalink:  ":categories/:title/"
+part:       8
+series:     boolean-algebra
+tags:       boolean algebra, commutativity, associativity
 ---

 We know that commutativity holds for the operations $\wedge$ and $\vee$ from the axioms and we also proved associativity holds for these operations.
 Now that we have some more tools, we can prove some commutativity/associativity properties for the $=$ and $\neq$ operations.